-(Elementary Students) Cell phones/devices must be in backpack turned off or turned into the classroom teacher.
+(Elementary Students) Cell phones/devices must be in backpack turned off or turned into the classroom teacher (as defined by the classroom teacher).

 Teacher permission is required prior to usage

 Use is for educational purposes only

 Students needing to communicate with parents or guardians during the school day are encouraged to use the phone in the elementary school office.